Beta Blockers and Exercise: What You Need to Know

 Another factor to consider is when you take your medication.
 Some beta blockers are taken once a day, others twice a day.
 If you take your dose in the morning, the effect is usually strongest in the first several hours.
 Later in the day, the medication may start to wear off a little, which can change how your heart responds to exercise.

-That’s why your exercise heart rate at 8 a.m. might look different than at 5 p.m.—even if you’re doing the same activity.
-This doesn’t mean the medication isn’t working; it’s just part of how the drug is absorbed and cleared from your system.
+That’s why your exercise heart rate at 8 a.m. might look different than at 5 p.m, even if you’re doing the same activity.
+This doesn’t mean the medication isn’t working or that you are necessarily under or overexerting yourself; it’s just part of how the drug is absorbed and cleared from your system.
+It is important, however, to understand that if you need to limit your heart rate below a certain threshold, for example due to anginal symptoms or defibrillator trigger rates, that exercising in the evening may yield higher heart rates.

 Heart Rate, Smartwatches, and RPE

-If you monitor your workouts with a smartwatch or fitness tracker, you’ve probably seen the heart rate “zones” based on age.
+If you monitor your workouts with a smartwatch or fitness tracker, you’ve probably seen that they come pre-set with heart rate “zones” based on age.
 But here’s the catch: those zones assume you’re not on a beta blocker.
 Since your heart rate is lowered by the medication, the watch’s ranges may not apply to you and may provide incorrect feedback that you are not working as hard as you should.

 That doesn’t mean you should ignore your heart rate completely.
 It’s still useful, especially for tracking trends.
 But a better tool for many patients on beta blockers is RPE (Rating of Perceived Exertion).
 This is a simple 0–10 scale where you rate how hard the exercise feels.
 For most heart patients, working in the 3–5 range (moderate to somewhat hard) is safe and effective.
-Also use your breathing as a guide, and your exercise heart rate should align with the intensity that provokes a mild to moderate increase in your breathing.
+Match the heart rate you observe on the watch to an RPE of 3-5 and that is a good reference for your training heart rate zone.
+You can also use your breathing as a guide.
+Your exercise heart rate should align with the intensity that provokes a mild to moderate increase in your breathing.

 What If Your Beta Blocker Is Stopped?